shrey-004/ML_with_Graph_Proejct/README.md

 Research collaborations are central to scientific progress, fostering knowledge exchange and innovation.
 Predicting potential collaborations can reveal hidden academic communities and recommend promising coauthors.

-Since coauthorship naturally forms a graph structure—authors as nodes and collaborations as edges—**graph-based machine learning** offers a powerful framework to address this problem through link prediction.
+Since coauthorship naturally forms a graph structure — authors as nodes and collaborations as edges — **graph-based machine learning** offers a powerful framework to address this problem through link prediction.

 ---